 Some aspects of the current funding scheme are subject to change, and the safest way to gain access to the most up-to-date information about fees is to check the University’s web site.
 Some general points may help you to understand the basic structure:

-- for “home” and EU students, the Oxford course costs the same as most other graduate-entry courses (for students entering in 2012, the fee is expected to be £9000 per year);
+- for “home” students, the Oxford course costs about the same as most other UK graduate-entry medical courses;

-Please note that the fees shown on this page are intended for guidance only: your college will be able to advise you on the exact fees that will obtain at the time you start the course.
-Fees are not fixed for the duration of the course and are likely to rise broadly in line with UK retail price inflation.
+Please note that the fees are not fixed for the duration of the course and are likely to rise broadly in line with UK retail price inflation.